 6. Keep track of what works

-Take notes so you can keep track of the foods that your older adult enjoys, things they don’t like, and things that might be difficult to eat or are harder to digest.
+Take notes so you can keep track of the foods your family member enjoys, things they don’t like, and things that might be difficult to eat or digest.

 You can also track what times of day they’re more willing to eat or when they have a better appetite.

-Keeping track lets you experiment more with things that are working and avoid the things that aren’t.
+Keeping track lets you experiment more with things that are working and avoid those that aren’t.

 Next Step Get 9 more ideas for encouraging seniors with no appetite to eat